uqlibrary/technology-training/Git/git.md

 Type the following text into it:

 ```
-Cold and dry, but everything is my favorite color
+Cold and dry, but everything is my favorite colour
 ```

 Write out with <kbd>Ctrl</kbd>+<kbd>O</kbd> and exit nano with <kbd>Ctrl</kbd>+<kbd>X</kbd>.
 You can check the contents of your new file with the `cat` command: